gofiber/fiber/docs/api/middleware/csrf.md

 For HTTPS requests, this middleware performs strict referer checking.
 Even if a subdomain can set or modify cookies on your domain, it can't force a user to post to your application since that request won't come from your own exact domain.

 :::caution
 When HTTPS requests are protected by CSRF, referer checking is always carried out.

-The Referer header is automatically included in requests by most modern browsers, including those made using the JS Fetch API.
+The Referer header is automatically included in requests by all modern browsers, including those made using the JS Fetch API.
 However, if you're making use of this middleware with a custom client, it's important to ensure that the client sends a valid Referer header.
 :::